ssadedin/ximmer/eval/README.md

 The results are zipped up into a file called "cnv_report.zip" that will appear in the runs/&lt;batch_name&gt; directory.

-There is an HTML file called cnv_report.html that you can open to look at CNVs interactively, and there is a TSV file that you can open ina program like R or Excel to look at results programmatically.
+There is an HTML file called cnv_report.html that you can open to look at CNVs interactively, and there is a TSV file that you can open in a program like R or Excel to look at results programmatically.